 Thermoplastic material is applied hot and cures on laying.
 It has good durability and is suitable for use on all roads.
 2-component material (Cold plastic) consists of two parts, which are a pigmented resin base and a catalyst.
 The product cures by chemical activity.
-With cold plastic, you get a wear-resistant road marking with low dirt pick up.
+With 2-component material you get a wear-resistant road marking with low dirt pick up.
 Paint is typically a low-cost marking and has been in widespread use since approximately the early 1950s.

 All materials can hold glass beads, for night-time reflectivity, that are applied to the wet material immediately after the application of the line.
 For larger sizes of beads there can be considerations compared to the application equipment, not to crush the beads / not to damage the equipment.